o19s/tmdb_dump/README.md

 python scrub_and_shrink.py
 ```

 This will produce a JSON file `tmdb_{YYYY-MM-DD}.json`.
-The dating is to version the data so exisitng tutorials are not broken.
+The dating is to version the data so existing tutorials are not broken.